pythtb/pythtb/docs/source/usage.rst

    Class for interfacing `PythTB` with `Wannier90 <http://www.wannier.org>`_ allowing for the construction of tight-binding models based on first-principles density functional theory calculations.
 * :class:`pythtb.Wannier`
-   Class for constructing Wannier functions from Bloch wavefunctions defined on a full mesh.
-These Bloch wavefunctions can be obtained from either tight-binding models or from first-principles calculations using the :class:`pythtb.W90` class.
-The Wannier functions' spread can then be minimized using the disentanglement and maximal localization algorithms implemented in the :class:`pythtb.Wannier` class.
+   Class for constructing Wannier functions from Bloch wavefunctions defined on a full k-mesh with the help of the :class:`pythtb.WFArray` class.
+   The quadratic spread can then be minimized using the disentanglement and maximal localization algorithms implemented in the :class:`pythtb.Wannier` class.

 .. currentmodule:: pythtb